Loading...

 My name is Mackenzie Warren, and it is my great honor to be a Baldwin Scholar of Duke’s Class of 2024 where I majored in Psychology and minored in Education.
 My favorite part of being a Baldwin is how it has allowed me to learn from and collaborate with insanely brilliant and passionate female leaders who have taught me about myself—the strengths I bring to the table as well as the areas in which I can evolve—and taught me to appreciate the stories of those around me.

 I’m first and foremost passionate about family and building community.
-I know that I wouldn’t be where I am today without my biological family AND my chosen family—all people who have contributed to me championing the values of faith, hope, kindness, humility, authenticity, fellowship, hard-work, resilience, growth and self-improvement, and giving back to others.
-Every day, I am trying to make decisions that mold me into being someone who—when sitting on their porch at age 80 reflecting on my life—will feel fulfilled knowing their legacy will have been loving others well; prioritizing people and relationships over all else; and having a genuine desire to uplift and help others, especially those in need.
-All this to say, while in college, being a Baldwin made me realize that I personally am not fulfilled by chasing the cliche of “changing the world” by being famous or having my name written in lights or in textbooks.
-Rather, what fulfills me is leading a life of impact where my priority is: Am I positively contributing to and changing the lives of the people—no matter the quantity—who are in MY world???
+I know that I wouldn’t be where I am today without my biological family AND my chosen family—all people who have contributed to me championing the following values: faith, hope, kindness, humility, authenticity, fellowship, hard-work, resilience, growth and self-improvement, and giving back to others.
+Every day, I am trying to make decisions that mold me into being someone who—when sitting on their porch at age 80 reflecting on their life—will feel fulfilled knowing their legacy will have been loving others well; prioritizing people and relationships over all else; and having a genuine desire to uplift and help others, especially those in need.
+All this to say, while in college, being a Baldwin made me realize that I personally am not fulfilled by chasing the cliche of “changing the world” insofar as being famous or having my name written in lights or in textbooks.
+Rather, what fulfills me is leading a life of impact and purpose where my priority is: Am I positively contributing to and changing the lives of the people—no matter the quantity—who are in MY world???